DEFRA/fg-grants-core/README.md

 - In GAS and cw-backend .env file uncomment the "fg-grants-core" lines - these use the common mongoDb connection strings and other common ENV VARS
 - In `fg-grants-core` run `npm run docker:up`
-- Spin up other repos e.g. ~/code/fg-gas-backend `shell npm run dev`
+- Spin up other repos e.g. ~/code/fg-gas-backend `npm run dev`
 - For GAS and cw-backend the migrations scripts will run and populate the db
 - If you're using case working frontend [set up fg-cw-frontend user access on fg-cw-backend](#setting-up-user-access)